abyanhmd/soal-shift-sisop-modul-1-I03-2021/README.txt

 2.
-a)
-Look for the largest row ID and profit percentage.
-The profit percentage is calculated using the formula (profit / cost price) X 100

-#!/bin/bash
-export LC_ALL=C

-awk -F '\t' BEGIN{max=0;}
-NR>1
-{ profit_persen=$21/($18-$21) *100;
-if profit_persen >= max;
-max=profit_persen;
-rowID=$1;
-}END {
-printf {"%d",max}

-First we use LC_ALL=C so that we can get the right decimal numbers.
-Second we begin it by initializing max ( maximum profit ) by zero.
-Then we start nr>1 because we need the process started by row 2.
-And then we used the operation that given before to calculate the profit percentage.
-Maximum will equalized with profit percentage.
-Also, if the profit percentage is already determined, it will be printed. (this is an unfinished solution)
+a) cannot be solved, not understand yet

-b. cannot be solved not understand yet
+b. cannot be solved, not understand yet
-c. cannot be solved not understand yet
+c. cannot be solved, not understand yet
-d. cannot be solved not understand yet
+d. cannot be solved, not understand yet

 3.